 In an effort to assist students in processing their degree applications, The University of Southern Mississippi will accept degree applications from students through email submission for the 2020 calendar year.
 Learn more.

 The Writing Center and the Speaking Center are friendly spaces that provide individualized feedback and support to help Southern Miss students succeed with writing and speaking assignments for any class.
 The Centers offer one-to-one consultations for any stage of the process, including brainstorming, creating an outline, revising, learning editing strategies, and developing presentation skills.
-In summer 2020, the Centers are open Mondays-Thursdays from 1-4 pm for online appointments.
+In Spring 2021, all Writing Center appointments are online only.
+The Speaking Center has online appointments, virtual drop-in hours, and limited in-person availability for the Spring 2021 semester.
 To make an appointment, visit usm.mywconline.com and create an account with your USM email address.
-Detailed instructions for making an online appointment can be found at usm.edu/writing-center.
+Detailed instructions for making an appointment can be found at usm.edu/writing-center.
 Contact the Writing Center by email at writingcenterFREEMississippi or by phone at (601) 266-4821.
 The Speaking Center can be reached at speakingcenterFREEMississippi or (601) 266-4965.

 Career Services welcomes virtual student appointments to discuss internships, resume writing, job searches, or any other dimension of career planning or job seeking.
 We offer a variety of tools online for students, and you can schedule a virtual appointment through the Career Services website.
 For more information, call 601-266-4153.